Workforce Development Programs in Crawford, Elk, Erie, Potter, and Warren Counties– We’re Listening

 Some of the areas of opportunity identified by council members were quality control, programmable logic control, precision machining, inspection and geometric dimensioning and tolerancing, and computerized numerical control programming and operation.
 Their recommendations were immediately acted on as industrial technology and manufacturing classes were selected by NPRC through a Penn College Collaboration.
 The Workforce Development programs for the Fall 2018 term include:

-Any effort to address workforce and staffing issues is more robust if it is driven by employers.
+Any effort to address workforce and staffing issues (such as those encountered at restaurants) is more robust if it is driven by employers.
 Solutions will be more effective through conversations that define an employer’s needs and has them play a leading role in designing training programs for their business.
 This synergistic approach allows both, the education provider and employer, to work together in carrying out a plan to directly address identified needs.
 The staff at NPRC are ready to work with any employers to help them identify training needs, design a program, and deliver training.

 As renowned Canadian politician, Audrey McLaughlin, said, “When you listen, it’s amazing what you can learn.
 When you act on what you’ve learned, it’s amazing what you can change.”
 That statement describes the process the Workforce Development Division intends to use in working with the region’s business and industry.